tmastny/leadr/README.md

 leadr
 =====

 The goal of leadr is to stream-line model organization in data science projects and Kaggle competitions.
-The main function `leadr::board` takes a [caret](https://github.com/topepo/caret) model automatically builds a personal leaderboard that persists across the entire project.
+The main function `leadr::board` takes a [caret](https://github.com/topepo/caret) model and automatically builds a personal leaderboard that persists across the entire project.

 This leaderboard allows you to easily sort models by metrics (accuracy, RMSE, etc.) and ensures that you never lose track of a good model during interactive exploratory analysis.